MicrosoftDocs/sdk-api/sdk-api-src/content/vmgenerationcounter/index.md

 ## -description

-This header is used by Hyper-V management.
+This header is used by hyperv.
 For more information, see:

 - [Hyper-V management](../_hyperv/index.md)